 At time of arrival, the town of Taormina (adjacent to Giardini Naxos) was being prepared for the arrival of heads of state for the May G7 summit.
 As a result, the area was crawling with military and police – and plenty of undercover agents too, eager to sweep before Trump and Melania made their first appearance.
 I love Taormina.
 Built on the cliff top terraces, the amphitheatre is a must-see with superb views over the bay where we watched with pride Wind Surf, sails out and looking very impressive.

-Our cruise had a Destination Discovery Event – it was a drive up the slopes of Mount Etna to visit to the superb Gambini Vineyards at Linguaglossa.
+Visit to Gambini Vineyards: it was a drive up the slopes of Mount Etna to visit to the superb Gambini Vineyards at Linguaglossa.
 The wine tasting (I loved the reds) comes with local food (olives, cold cuts, dried tomatoes, locally made sausages, pecorino cheeses Superb antipasti, cold cuts and cheeses and bread.
 Each dish was carefully explained and we had the chance to buy wine afterwards.
 Fog and mist unfortunately meant we could see neither Etna nor the coast from our lunch table, but did ensure that our focus was on the delicious food and wine.

 Day 4 – Kotor Montenegro